GuyARoss/orbit/examples/micro-frontend/readme.md

-# Orbit Basic React App
+# Orbit Micro-Frontend
-This project demonstrates a basic react project with orbit.
+This project demonstrates a micro frontend project with orbit.

 ## Setup
 1. Run `npm install` to install the required dependencies.